ArtofWar44/NLR-PT-8/README.md

 # NLR-PT-8
 <b> Paw Points at Gray Skies Cafe </b>

 The Paw Points application at Gray Skies Cafe is a comprehensive Java program designed to simulate a vending machine for dog-related items.
-It offers functionality for both customers and employees, ensuring a seamless experience for managing customer loyalty points and inventory.
+It offers functionality for both customers and employees, ensuring a seamless experience for managing customer loyalty points and inventory

 <b>Key Features:</b>
 Customer Login and Management